MfidiV/FullStack-Notes/Intro to Python/Day 2/Variables in Python.md

 - A variable acts as a container to hold a different number of data items or values.

+## Variable Names

+- Variable names should be descriptive and meaningful, making the purpose of the variable clear.
+- Variable names are case-sensitive, meaning `myvar` and `MyVar` are considered different variables.
+- They must start with a letter (a-z, A-Z) or an underscore (_).
+They cannot start with a number.
+- Variable names can contain letters, numbers, and underscores.
+Avoid special characters or spaces.
+- Use lowercase letters with underscores for improved readability, following the snake_case convention (e.g., `total_amount`, `my_variable`).
+- For constants, use uppercase letters with underscores (e.g., `PI`, `MAX_VALUE`).
+While Python doesn't have true constants, this convention indicates that the variable should not be changed.

 ## Variable Declaration

 - Variables are declared by assigning a value to a name, e.g.,